pouryany/PanomiR/README.md

 ## Installation

 PanomiR can be accessed via Bioconductor.
-To install, start R (version
-\> “4.2”) and run the following code.
+To install, start R and run the following code.

 ``` r
 if (!requireNamespace("BiocManager", quietly = TRUE))